c3d/xl/doc/HANDBOOK_2-evaluation.md

 that receives the _argument_ 5.3 as a result of _binding_.
 The binding remains active for the duration of the evaluation of of the body of the definition.

+The binding contains the type annotation for the formal parameter, ensuring that type constraints are known and respected.
+For example, attempting `Radius := "Hello"` in the body of `circumference` would fail, because the type of `"Hello"` is not `real`.

+The binding can also be made with either `is` or `:=`.
+Bindings made with `is` are immutable.
+Bindings made with `:=` are mutable.
+Since by default, an `X : T` annotation creates a mutable binding, the binding for `Radius` is made with `:=`.

 Once the new context has been created, execution of the program continues with the body of the definition.
 In that case, that means